dart-lang/site-www/src/tools/pub/dependencies.md

 {% endprettify %}

 The `git` here says this package is found using Git, and the URL after that is the Git URL that can be used to clone the package.
-Pub assumes that the package is in the root of the git repository.

 If you want to depend on a specific commit, branch, or tag, you can also provide a `ref` argument: